matt-harrison/starwars/README.md

   * choose tier 1 colors (pure white, pure black) to use in sprites and hud, then never use them (or clashing) in BGs

 BUGS:
+* concurrent boss and player death results in game over AND next level
 * actor can turn before crossing fully onto stage
 * character frame sometimes redundant to Lightsaber instance (press Z and d-pad at same time)
-* concurrent boss and player death results in game over AND next level
-* projectiles zIndex?
+* projectiles (and lightsaber attacks) zIndex?
 * directions don't blink when paused bc counter doesn't increment while paused (so that actors don't spawn during pause)...
 * fix playLevel() cheat
 * mobile magnification